 RAF Acaster Malbis, Yorkshire.

 Originally built as a grass runway fighter airfield in 1939.
-It became a Fighter satellite to RAF Church Fenton.
+It became a fighter satellite to RAF Church Fenton.
 Later it became under Flying Training Command's No.21 Group.
 It was then transfered again to Bomber Command.
 Taken on charge of No.4 Group Bomber Command and promptly given to the Air Ministry in 1943 to convert to a bomber station, attached to RAF Riccall.
 It then promptly went into 'Care & Maintenance'.
 It seems so far nobody wants it.
 It was then used by the local Heavy Conversion units as a satellite.
 As for that and a few other uses, by December 1945 it was placed back into 'Care and Maintenance'.

 Perhaps 'AC' should just never have happened??